rb89k/rb89k/README.md

 ### Recent updates

-- 🎉Successfully received IDE approval.
+- 🎉 Successfully received IDE approval.

 While working with software engineers on a large, complex project in a highly regulated field, we pinpointed inter-component communication via messaging as a significant risk.
 The application's non-determinism, caused by timing variations and complexity, made comprehensive test automation difficult for these interactions.
 Therefore, we strategically focused manual testing efforts on validating the functionality of these high-risk communication pathways.